International Military Tribunal for the Far East: Evidence and testimony

-To prove their case, the prosecution team relied on the doctrine of "command responsibility."
-This doctrine was that it did not require proof of criminal orders.
-The prosecution had to prove three things: that war crimes were systematic or widespread; the accused knew that troops were committing atrocities; and the accused had power or authority to stop the crimes.
+The prosecution team relied on the doctrine of command responsibility, which obviated the need to prove the various alleged atrocities were the result of the defendants' illegal orders.
+The prosecution instead had to prove three things: that war crimes were systematic or widespread; the accused knew that troops were committing atrocities; and the accused had power or authority to stop the crimes.